Skip to the main content.

 Revenue-based funding is a great alternative for SaaS startups, tech products, or any business with recurring invoice-based revenue.
 It allows you to leverage your projected revenue to secure funding for continued growth.
 You then pay back what you borrowed, with interest, over the projected period.

-Pros of Revenue-Based Funding
+Pros of revenue-based funding

 • This is a great alternative funding option for bootstrapping founders who want to retain their equity.